 Franklin Mars, who was born in 1882 in Minnesota, was taught the basics of chocolate making by his mother..
 By age 19 he was selling molasses chips and he soon moved to Minneapolis to set up a confectionery company, Mar-O-Bar Co.
 His first big chocolate bar hit – the Milky Way – was the result of an idea from his son Forrest, who wanted to replicate a milkshake in the form of a lolly.

 Franklin went onto to create the Snickers Bar before his son went on to develop Maltesers, M&Ms, Skittles, Snickers, Twix, and, of course, the Mars Bar.
 The company branched out, getting into pet food by launching what’s since grown in Pedigree Petfoods in 1957.
 In recent decades, the company has also snapped up other iconic food businesses, most notably Wrigley Company, the world’s largest chewing gum manufacturer.

 Mars believes a diverse workforce inspires creativity and innovation.
-Globally, around 40 per cent of its managerial positions is filled by women.
+Globally, around 40 percent of its managerial positions are filled by women.
 The company has various initiatives in place to both recruit and develop more female staff.

 Along with many other major corporations, Mars signed up to the CEO Action for Diversity & Inclusion scheme in mid-2017.
 Among other initiatives, this means Mars is committed to: